 - Customers in the Low-Income Rate Class (A60) will continue to receive their current percentage discount on the entire electricity bill.

-- Budget billing customers will continue to receive budget billing for the Delivery Services portion of the bill.
+- Budget Billing customers will continue to receive benefits on the delivery portion of the bill, however budget billing is not yet available on the supply portion of the bill.

 - Customers that receive solar electricity benefits from net metering credits and/or Renewable Energy Growth Program payments will continue to receive those benefits.